habanero-lab/cti-ml-smt/README.md

 Please see the [benchmarks](benchmarks) directory.

-## The Scipy Dataset and Machine Learning Type Inference Models
+## The SciPy Dataset and Machine Learning Type Inference Models

-For the Scipy dataset and the Freq, DeepTyper-FS, and CodeT5-FT models, please refer to the [training](training) directory.
+For the SciPy dataset and the Freq, DeepTyper-FS, and CodeT5-FT models, please refer to the [training](training) directory.

 For the GPT-4 model, please refer to the [gpt4](gpt4) directory.